sourcegraph/learn/posts/how-to-make-a-composer-package.md

 language='bash'
 />

 This code runs a Composer container inside our project folder.
 The `--user` flag tells the container to run as the current user.
 The `-v` flag tells the container to mount the current directory to the container.
 The `-w` flag tells the container to run it in the current directory.
+The "composer:latest" part of the command tells the container to use the latest version of Composer docker image, available on Docker Hub.

 Now, we need to give the `sg` file the right permissions so that it can be executed.